-Name: Prograi Practice: suga Name: Programme: BA (Hons) / BSc (Hons) Secondary Education with QTS Practice: SUG2000 Professional Practice 1b Date of meeting: Topic(s) under consideration Teachers' Standards addressed/considered What were the key issues considered in the se ession? arned from the session?
-What fallow up a activition /atudy in to be underto ake and by when? vvnat rollow-up activities/study is to be underta ake and by when?
+mme: BA (Hons) / BSc (Hons) Secondary Education Professional Practice 1b on with QTS Date of meeting: Topic(s) under consideration Teachers' Standards addressed/considered What were the key issues considered in the session?
+What I have lea arned from the session?
+What fallow up a otiviting /atudy is to be unde rtoko and hyvyban? vvnat follow-up activities/study is to be unde rtake and by when?
 Signed: Professional Mentor